MorphoCity/morpheo-plugin/doc/guide/install.rst

 The morpheo package can be installed like any python package

-From the sources, the moprpheo package cam be installed with the command:
+From the sources, the moprpheo package can be installed with the command:

 .. code-block:: bash